International Animal Rights Day

 International Animal Rights Day falls on December 10th.
 It is a day to acknowledge the rights that animals do have and fight for the ones they should have.
 It’s a day to encourage lawmakers to pass better and more encompassing laws to protect animals, like the Big Cat Public Safety Act.
-It’s also a day to recognize animals as living, breathing, feeling creatures that should be treated with respect.
+People also use this day to recognize animals as living, breathing, feeling creatures that deserve respect.

 Federal Animal Protection Laws

-In 1873, the “28-Hour Law” was enacted.
-This requires any vehicle transporting animals being slaughtered to stop every 28 hours, to allow the animal food, water, and exercise.
+In 1873, lawmakers enacted the ’28-Hour Law,’ requiring any vehicle transporting animals for slaughter to stop every 28 hours to provide them with food, water, and exercise.
 However, this does not apply to animals in a vehicle equipped with water and food.
 It also does not extend to poultry, like chicken and turkey.

 In 1900, the Lacey Act was enacted.
 This prohibits illegal wildlife trafficking and is the first federal law to protect wild animals.
 It specifically bans trading wildlife and plants that are illegally possessed, transported, and sold.
 It also criminalizes the falsification of documents regarding the sale and/or shipment of wildlife.
 This law is not well enforced.
 If it was, it would prevent much of the buying, trading, and selling of exotic cats in the United States.

-Enacted in 1957 and amended in 1978, the Humane Methods of Livestock Slaughter Act requires animals to be stunned until they are unconscious before slaughter to minimize pain.
-Once again, this law does not specifically include birds, like chicken and turkey, and it is reported to be poorly enforced.
+Congress enacted the Humane Methods of Livestock Slaughter Act in 1957 and amended it in 1978.
+This law requires slaughterhouses to stun animals until they are unconscious before slaughter to minimize pain.
+However, it does not specifically include birds like chickens and turkeys, and reports indicate that enforcement is poor.

 In 1966, the federal government signed the Animal Welfare Act (AWA).
 This remains the primary federal animal protection law.
 It mainly focuses on animals in zoos, laboratories, and commercial breeding and selling facilities.
 The AWA directs the USDA to set the minimum standard of animal care, which includes handling, care, treatment, and transportation.
 The AWA and the USDA receive frequent criticisms about allowing inhumane practices to continue unchecked.